ovh/docs/pages/cloud/nutanix/30-software-gateway-replacement/guide.en-gb.md

 - One on VLAN 0 (base) connected to the internet with an additional OVHcloud IP address.
 - One on VLAN 1 (infra) connected to the local administration network.

-In our guide, we will replace this gateway with the network operating system **PfSense Community edition** without support but it is quite possible to adapt this guide to other operating systems that can be installed on AHV (You will need to ensure compatibility).
+In our guide, we will replace this gateway with the network operating system **PfSense Community edition** without support.

+It is entirely possible to use this guide to install other network operating systems compatible with AHV.

 <a name="downloadsources"></a>
 ### Downloading sources for pfSense installation